Dweej-Patel/cloud-CatalogService/README.md

-# cloud-CatalogService
+# cloud-Catalag service

-This repository will contain the microservice for our database connections.
+This will be the service for handling global events with everybody in the community
-This will contain our building info and tenant info.